-To define more complex collection configuration it is possible to group Service configurations that provide performance metrics into Collection Packages.
-This allows you to assign different Service Configurations to Nodes to differentiate performance metric collection and connection settings.
-To assign a Collection Package to nodes, use the Rules/Filters syntax.
+To define more complex collection configuration it is possible to group Service configurations which provide performance metrics into Collection Packages.
+They allow to assign to Nodes different Service Configurations to differentiate collection of performance metrics and connection settings.
+To assign a Collection Package to nodes the Rules/Filters syntax can be used.

-You can configure multiple packages, and an interface can exist in more than one package.
-This gives great flexibility in determining the service levels for a given device.
+Multiple packages can be configured, and an interface can exist in more than one package.
+This gives great flexibility how the service levels will be determined for a given device.
 The order how Collection Packages are defined is important when IP Interfaces match multiple Collection Packages with the same Service configuration.
 The last Collection Package on the service will be applied.
-This can be used to define a less-specific, catch-all filter for a default configuration.
-You can use a more specific Collection Package to overwrite the default setting.
+This can be used to define a less specific catch all filter for a default configuration.
+A more specific Collection Package can be used to overwrite the default setting.